How Worried Should We Be About Ebola In Congo?

 The spread of distance is stretching the capacity of responders.
 In fact, on Wednesday WHO's director general Tedros Adhanom Ghebreyesus called on international donors to increase their funding for the response.

-The continued appearance of cases in new locations could be a problem because of another distinctive feature of the province of the DRC — called North Kivu – where the outbreak has been centered.
+The continued appearance of cases in new locations could also be a problem because of another distinctive feature of the province of the DRC — called North Kivu – where the outbreak has been centered.

 "North Kivu is one of the more densely populated areas of the Congo," says John Johnson, who has been working there with Doctors Without Borders as a project coordinator.